samgaudet/general/docs/covid_vaccine/covic_vaccine_appointments.md

 3. Keeping the zip-code search (that appears _after_ the initial form) open can allow you to refresh the scheduling data without needing to re-enter and re-submit the initial form data every time.\
 \
-Instead, simply enter a new zip-code or tap the search button again to refresh the results on this page (note that refreshing this page itself in the browser will kick you back to the initial form).
+Instead, simply enter a new zip-code or tap the search button again to refresh the results on this page (note that refreshing this page itself in the browser will kick you back to the initial form).\
+\
+Some people have had luck pre-loading this screen by using another state (not MA) to get past the first screen, before using MA zip-codes in the search bar.

 4. Notice patterns about availability and note those zip-codes for use later.
 When I was scheduling appointments for my parents, I saw that Greenfield, MA was the closest destination with regularly added appointments.
 On the scheduling page I made note of the zip-codes to check for Greenfield: 01301 and 01302.\
 \